Head of School

 I first qualified as a teacher in August 2007 where I started teaching in my final teaching practice school in Bodmin before moving onto St Stephens Community Academy where I taught for seven years.
 I went from being an Newly Qualified Teacher to Key Stage Two Leader during my time there.
 I then moved to Windmill Hill Academy as I was offered a post in the Senior Leadership Team.

-I now head into my fourth year as Head of School and prior to that I was Assistant Head for three years.
+I now head into my fifth year as Head of School and prior to that I was Assistant Head for three years.
 I also had a year in between where I was seconded as Head of School to Princetown Primary, who are now part of the Trust, where I was able to gain experience as a Head of School and prepare me for the role I am in now.

 I am extremely proud of our wonderful school, Windmill Hill Academy, and I am honoured to be the Head of School.
 Windmill Hill Academy is where inspired me to become a teacher - I completed my Year 12 work experience there over 20 years ago!
 I have had the privilege of working within the Trust since it first formed and been part of the positive journey it has been on.